If you’re planning to build a WordPress website, you’ll need to choose an appropriate web hosting service.

 Assuming you take this path with your website, WordPress’s hosting service won’t work.
 You’ll need to choose a traditional web hosting service offered by a third-party provider, instead.

-You should choose a web hosting service that supports MySQL databases.
+You should choose a web hosting service that supports MySQL A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More.
 Otherwise, you’ll only be able to build static websites and not dynamic websites, such as WordPress websites.

 A MySQL database is an integral part of all WordPress websites.
-WordPress websites still contain traditional HTML pages, but most of their content is stored in a MySQL database.
+WordPress websites still contain traditional HTML In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More, but most of their content is stored in a MySQL database.

-From usernames and passwords to posts and visitor comments, your website’s MySQL database will contain most of its content.
+From usernames and passwords to A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More and visitor Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More, your website’s MySQL database will contain most of its content.
 If a web hosting service doesn’t support MySQL databases, you won’t be able to use or even install WordPress with it.

 WordPress developers recommend using a hosting service with MySQL version 5.6 or newer.